Links on SoundGuys may earn us a commission. Learn more.

 The Sony WF-C500 can go anywhere

-While the WF-C500 lacks noise cancelling, it has good enough isolation to rival other noise cancelling earbuds, and even outperforms the AirPods Pro with ANC on.
+While the WF-C500 lacks noise cancelling, it has good enough isolation to rival other noise cancelling earbuds.
 The default frequency response is very good and should please most listeners.
 Still, if you’re someone who likes to tweak things to absolute perfection, the Sony Headphones Connect app (iOS and Android) has plenty to offer.
 Here, you can use its five-band equalizer to adjust the sound and choose to prioritize sound quality or connection stability.

 The WF-C500 microphone is all right in ideal conditions but really lags behind the competition when it comes to sub-optimal environments.

 Sony WF-C500 microphone demo (Ideal):

 Athletes and exercise enthusiasts should pick up the Jabra Elite 3

 The Jabra Elite 3 is the company’s cheapest wireless earbuds to date, but it doesn’t skimp on features.
 You get Bluetooth 5.2 firmware along with SBC and aptX Bluetooth codec support.
 (Sorry, iPhone owners, no AAC here.)
 As with most other Jabra products, the Elite 3 is built to endure with its IP55 dust and water-resistant build, making it great for exercise.

 Jabra features transparency mode with these affordable buds and a comfortable, sleek design that blends in with any outfit.
 The earbuds hardly protrude from the ear, and each one features a multifunction touch panel for playback and call controls.
 You can even select a designated smart assistant to help execute simple commands.